Jfeldman34/AF3Complex/README.md

 ## Acknowledgements

-We would like to thank the researchers at Google DeepMind for developing AlphaFold3 and making it open-source.
+We would like to thank the phenomenal researchers at Google DeepMind for developing AlphaFold3 and making it open-source.
 Without their work, AF3Complex could not have been developed.